wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/3-provision-fslogix.md

 To create the FSLogix profile, the VM can't already have a user profile established for the user.

 1. Go to [https://aka.ms/wvdweb](https://aka.ms/wvdweb).
 1. Sign in to a VM that you haven't signed into yet.

 The initial sign-in will take a little longer than usual.
-This is a one-time delay while the process creates the virtual disk file in the background.
-This is the file that will be used each time you sign in.
+It's a one-time delay while the process creates the virtual disk file in the background.
+This file will be used each time you sign in.

 ## Verify disk are created